Alexander McQueen (fashion house): Controversies

 Alexander McQueen first caused controversy with his Spring/Summer 1995 collection which featured his signature "bumster trousers".
-At the time, the trousers were described as indecent as they barely covered the natural downward curve of the buttocks.
-He followed this by entitling his Autumn/Winter 1995 collection Highland Rape which he explained was about the "rape" of Scotland by the English, a subject that had a personal resonance as his family is of Scottish descent.
+At the time, the trousers were described as indecent because they barely covered the natural downward curve of the buttocks.
+He followed this by entitling his Autumn/Winter 1995 collection Highland Rape, which he explained was about the "rape" of Scotland by the English, a subject that had a personal resonance because his family are of Scottish descent.
 The collection featured tattered dresses made of scraps of tartan and chiffon and a tampon-strewn skirt.

-In 1998, Alexander McQueen photographed Aimee Mullins and sent her down the catwalk with intricately carved wooden legs – making her the first amputee to ever be featured on the catwalk.
+In 1998 Alexander McQueen photographed Aimee Mullins and sent her down the catwalk with intricately carved wooden legs – making her the first amputee to be featured on the catwalk.
 For the untitled Spring/Summer 1999 catwalk show, Shalom Harlow's white cotton dress was sprayed by car robots as she was spun around a platform.
 Animal rights activists and heavy police presence due to a reported bomb scare were present at the Autumn/Winter 2000 Eshu catwalk show, due to the extensive use of fur and leather in the collection.

 McQueen was accused of misogyny following the Autumn/Winter 2009 The Horn of Plenty catwalk show where models with huge, overdrawn red and black lips were compared to a blow-up sex doll and hats made from found objects and rubbish like aluminium cans and duct tape implied models themselves were trash.
 Similarly, the Autumn/Winter 2010 An Bailitheor Cnámh menswear catwalk show featured men in masks and netted headgear that alluded to sadomasochism or bondage, and one of the suits was printed with human skulls and bones.